-The 2022 Federal Budget proposes a favourable tax change for Canadian-Controlled Private Corporations (CCPCs) that have been restricted from claiming the small business deduction because they were too large.
+The 2022 Federal Budget proposed a favourable tax change for Canadian-Controlled Private Corporations (CCPCs) that have been restricted from claiming the small business deduction because they were too large.

 What is the small business deduction?